kolins-cz/studer-scom-extra/README.md

 ### Usage
 - Look at main.h and feel free to add or remove parameters you would like to retrieve.
-- Compile with `make` and you can optinally install a systemd service with  `./install-service.sh`
+- Compile with `make` and you can optionally install a systemd service with `./install-service.sh`
-- `homeassistant.yaml` and `lovelace.yaml` provided to simplify addind this to Homeassistant
+- `homeassistant.yaml` and `lovelace.yaml` are provided to simplify adding this to Home Assistant.

 ### Contributing